 2) time of explosion

-To access the College outside of regular business hours each student and employee uses their Bellin College ID Badge.
-For students, the Bellin College ID Badge unlocks the Main Entrance only.
-Students can access the building during designated hours.
+To access the College outside of regular business hours when the doors are not open for the public, each student and employee uses their Bellin College ID Badge.
+The Bellin College ID Badge unlocks the Main Entrance only at the Michael Van Asten Campus.
+The ID Badge allows access to several doors facing parking lots at the Resch Campus.
+Students can access the buildings during designated hours.
 These hours will be communicated.
-Once a student or employee withdraws or 09/15 terminates from the College, their card is collected.
+Once a student or employee withdraws or terminates from the College, their card is collected.

 Emergency Phones/Call Buttons

-The parking lots are equipped with Emergency Phones.
+The parking lots at the Resch Campus are equipped with Emergency Phones.
 The phones can be identified by their blue lights.
 These phones access 911 Emergency responses.

-There are also Emergency Call Buttons located in the campus Wellness Center.
+There are also Emergency Call Buttons located in the Resch Campus Wellness Center.
 Activation will access 911 Emergency responses.